mmeyer2k/dcrypt/README.md

 The latest API documentation can be found [here](https://mmeyer2k.github.io/dcrypt/).

 # Show me some love :heart_eyes:
 Developing dcrypt has been a labor of love for many years.
-If you find dcrypt useful, please consider donating some cryptocurrency.
+If you find dcrypt useful, please consider donating some cryptocurrency litecoin to `LN97LrLCNiv14V6fntp247H2pj9UiFzUQZ`.

-Litecoin: `LN97LrLCNiv14V6fntp247H2pj9UiFzUQZ`

  ![litecoin address](https://rawgit.com/mmeyer2k/dcrypt/master/litecoin.png)